Skip to main content

 Capstone Courses

-Students take the Capstone in their second year and after the successful completion of all first year core courses.
+Students take the Capstone in their second year and after the successful completion of all first-year core courses.

 Public Policy Capstone: The capstone is designed to test the hard skills of policy design and evaluation by using them in the analysis of a real-world problem.
-The course requires a research project that examines an existing pubic or nonprofit sector policy or managerial problem.
+The course requires a research project that examines an existing public or nonprofit sector policy or managerial problem.

 Area of Specialization Requirement